wein.plus

 Vin Santo

-It is mostly sweet (dolce), but semi-sweet (amabile) and dry (secco) versions with different alcohol content and residual sugar are also produced.
-White and red varieties of Malvasia and Trebbiano, as well as Grechetto and Sangiovese, are favoured for production.
-These are hung on racks or laid flat on reed or straw mats to dry under the influence of air using the passito method.
+These are mostly sweet varieties (dolce), but semi-sweet (amabile) and dry (secco) wines of varying alcohol content and residual sugar are also produced.
+White and red Malvasia and Trebbiano varieties, as well as Grechetto and Sangiovese, are favoured for production.
+These are hung on shelves or laid flat on reed or straw mats to dry under the influence of air using the passito method.
 The raisined grapes are not pressed until the end of December at the earliest, with the mouldy grapes being removed beforehand.

 Voices of our members